GavinFrazar/teleport-challenge/design.md

 * All server configuration is hard-coded.
 If the server crashes for whatever reason, there is no persistence of job info.
   * In a real system, we could keep logs of the running jobs to recover the state of the job coordination server.
 * There is only one job worker - the host system itself.
   * To make this thing scale, we could have the server act as a coordinator for many distributed worker systems.
-There are many approaches and tradeoffs in the implementation of a distributed job worker service that I will not go into.
-Some inspiration for such a system could be found in the Map Reduce and GFS papers.